Lauchernalp

 Lauchernalp is an alp and resort area in the Swiss Alps, located in the canton of Valais.
 It sits on a sunny terrace, between 1900 and 2100 m above sea level, overlooking the Lötschental above Wiler.
 Lauchernalp mainly belongs to the municipality of Wiler, with a small part belonging to the municipality of Kippel.

-In winter the resort is car-free and can be reached only by cable car from Wiler.
+In winter the resort is car-free and can only be reached by cable car from Wiler.
 The cable car station is located at a height of 1969 m.
 The ski area culminates at the Hockenhorngrat (east of the Hockenhorn) at 3111 m.